curl/curl/docs/INSTALL.md

 # Windows

+Building for Windows XP is required as a minimum.

 ## Building Windows DLLs and C runtime (CRT) linkage issues

  As a general rule, building a DLL with static CRT linkage is highly